 In this type of channel partnership, it may be more difficult to handle product restrictions or pricing flexibility.
 This is because the vendor frequently has the upper hand over the reseller.

 Now that you know what channel sales partners are, the next step is to profit from your channel partners.

 To do this, you need to have a solid partner onboarding and training program, combined with a well-thought-out partnership strategy.

-Below are five steps you can take to make your channel partners profitable.
+Below are six steps you can take to make your channel partners profitable.